How to spot phishing emails & other nonprofit cybersecurity threats

-- Ransomware: Program that holds a computer and network hostage until you pay ransom to unlock the files. (“Ransomware Attacks are Spiking.
+- Ransomware: A program that holds a computer and network hostage until you pay ransom to unlock the files. (“Ransomware Attacks are Spiking.
 Is Your Company Prepared?” – Harvard Business Review, May 2021)

-- Keylogger: Program that surreptitiously collects a user’s keystrokes with the intent of using that information to access accounts. (“The Fight Against Keylogger Attacks” – Techerati, August 2021)
+- Keylogger: Program that surreptitiously collects a user’s keystrokes to use that information to access accounts. (“The Fight Against Keylogger Attacks” – Techerati, August 2021)

-- Hijacked site: Hijacked website that downloads malware to the computers of website visitors. (“The Curious Case of the PERL.com Website Hijack” – SECJuice, Nonprofit Cyber Goodness, February 2021)
+- Hijacked site: Hijacked website that downloads malware to website visitors’ computers. (“The Curious Case of the PERL.com Website Hijack” – SECJuice, Nonprofit Cyber Goodness, February 2021)

-- Cryptojacking: Hijacking a computer’s processing power to surreptitiously mine cryptocurrency.
+- Cryptojacking: Hijacking a computer’s processing power to mine cryptocurrency surreptitiously.
 In the first half of this year, cryptojacking accounted for 35 percent of security threats. (“Cryptojacking Now Added to List of Crytocurrency Threats” – ZDNet, June 2021)

 How cybercriminals use social engineering